BalloonBox-Inc/near-oracle-algorithm/routers/README.md

 - integrate their existing Coinbase account, MetaMask wallet, or the financial institution with whom their bank with the NearOracle Credit Score model
 - undergo a credit score check
-- validate their credibility to lenders issuing them a loan.
+- validate their credibility to lenders issuing them a loan

-When using the NearOracle API you agree with our [Terms and Conditions](https://) :copyright:.
+When using the NearOracle API you agree with our [Terms and Conditions](../LICENSE) :copyright:.

 ## To Notice :eyes: